Common Questions and Issues

 This won’t suit all situations, of course - if you don’t have specific range intervals, then you’re going to have to try something else.

 For a while, Thinking Sphinx auto-escaped excerpts.
 However, Sphinx

 itself can remove HTML entities for indexing and excerpts, which is a

 better way to approach this.
 So, you’ll want to add the following

 Using other Database Adapters

-If you’re using Thinking Sphinx in combination with a database adapter that isn’t quite run-of-the-mill, you may need to add a snippet of code to a Rails initialiser or equivalent (This is only available in versions 1.4.0, 2.0.0 and 3.0.0 onwards).
+If you’re using Thinking Sphinx in combination with a database adapter that isn’t quite run-of-the-mill, you may need to add a snippet of code to a Rails initialiser or equivalent (This is only available in versions 1.4.0 and 2.0.0 onwards, though).

 Using OR Logic with Attribute Filters